Saturday, October 12, 2024

 Cypress logging raft on the Teche, ca. 1910 (postcard).

 Bayou Teche Dispatches is a collection of my writings about south Louisiana history and culture.
 Often it consists of material I could not use in my books for one reason or another, but which I nonetheless found fascinating.
-I hope you enjoy reading these articles as much as I enjoyed researching and writing them.

-If you publish information from these articles, however, please remember to cite this blog as your source and, if applicable, to supply a return link.
+If you publish information from these articles, please remember to cite this blog as your source and, if applicable, to supply a return link.
 Please do not repost articles in their entireties, but short block quotations that fall within range of "fair use" are acceptable.

 ~ Shane K. Bernard